-- The higher interest rate for balance over Rs.1.00 Lacs.
+- The higher interest rate for a balance over Rs.1.00 Lacs.

 - Good Phone banking support.

-- Discount programs for the transaction made through Debit card and net banking.
+- Discount programs for the transactions made through Debit cards and net banking.

 2.# Best Premium Savings Bank Account in India

-If you are looking for the best premium savings bank account in India, then these are the best premium account you can consider
+If you are looking for the best premium savings bank account in India, then these are the best premium accounts you can consider

 A. HDFC Bank SavingsMax Account